apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/graalvm-native-image.en.md

 ```

 - If you use the default build configuration, you can of course use `scratch` as the base docker image
-  for `shardingsphere-distribution/shardingsphere-proxy-distribution/Dockerfile-Native`.
+  for `shardingsphere-distribution/shardingsphere-proxy-native-distribution/Dockerfile`.
   But if you actively add `jvmArgs` to `-H:+StaticExecutableWithDynamicLibC` for the `native profile` of `pom.xml`,
   To statically link everything except `glic`, you should switch the base image to `busybox:glic`.
 Refer
   to https://www.graalvm.org/22.2/reference-manual/native-image/guides/build-static-executables/.
   Also note that some third-party dependencies will require more system libraries, such as `libdl`.
-  So make sure to adjust the base docker image and the content of `pom.xml` and `Dockerfile-Native`
+  So make sure to adjust the base docker image and the content of `pom.xml` and `Dockerfile`
-  under `shardingsphere-distribution/shardingsphere-proxy-distribution` according to your usage.
+  under `shardingsphere-distribution/shardingsphere-proxy-native-distribution` according to your usage.